-With the return of Alert Level 2 for the majority of New Zealand (aside from Auckland which is in Level 3), we are revisiting the 3 S’s and what that means for hospitality venues operating around the country.
+With the return of Alert Level 2 for Auckland, we are revisiting the 3 S’s and what that means for hospitality venues operating in our biggest city.

 Here are the guidelines for the 3 S’s set out by Hospitality New Zealand: